london-based-student/Cognition_and_Communication/README.md

 # Cognition_and_Communication
-University course that discovers the link between communication, language, and cognition.
+Programming projects from a university course called 'Cognition and Communication' that discovers the link between communication, language, and cognition.

 The course covers:
 - Similarities and differences between human language and animal communication systems